EuropePMC/Annotations-API/README.md

 </pre>

 The MongoDB Layer component can be downloaded [here][3].
-The MongoDB database from where to read the data is specified in the property mongoDBUrl of the appropriate property file inside the folder src/main/resources.
-It is possible to determine which  property file to load inside the class uk.ac.ebi.scilite.controller.AnnotationsAPIWebApplication.
+The MongoDB database from where to read the data is specified by the value of the property mongoDBUrl inside the appropriate property file below the folder src/main/resources.
+It is possible to determine which is the appropriate property file to load inside the class uk.ac.ebi.scilite.controller.AnnotationsAPIWebApplication.
 This class is the entry point of the entire application as well.

 The value of the property mongoDBUrl will need to reflect one of the values of the enum MONGODB_URL defined in the class uk.ac.ebi.literature.mongodb.dao.ICrudDAO of the MongoDB Layer component.
 To see how this value will be translated to a specific MongoDB server address, see details of the MongoDB Layer component README file.

+The name of the collection inside the MOngoDB database from where to read the data is specified by the value of the property collectionName.

-The Europe PMC Annotations API is expecting that the documents inside the MongoDB database collection annotationsApi (value of the property collectionName) have the following structure
+The Europe PMC Annotations API is expecting that the documents inside the MongoDB database collection have the following structure:

 <pre>
 {